headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 ### Dossier

 The Dossier is your pre-writing planning tool.
 Paste a free-form brain dump of your story idea and a list of genre tropes you want to include, then click Generate.
 The AI produces a structured story dossier covering premise, themes, tone, major characters, and key plot beats.
 Edit and save the result.
 The dossier is included in downstream AI context so the model understands what kind of story you're writing.

+### Series Planning Wizard

+The Series Wizard guides you through planning your story structure in the correct order rather than jumping directly into scene writing.
+It ensures you build the backbone first (series arc, major events, outline) before drilling into chapters and scenes.

+**Two Modes:**

+**Quick Start (recommended for new projects)**
+Answer 3 questions, press one button, and the AI generates your complete series structure in a single automated run:

+1. How many books? (default: 7)
+2. What kind of story? (genre/tone -- e.g. "Blue-collar space opera", "Found family adventure")
+3. What must happen by the end? (series endpoint -- e.g. "Benjamin discovers the truth about the Naughts")

+Pressing "Build My Series" chains 4 generation steps automatically:
+- Series Map -- high-level arc for all books (theme, beginning/ending state, major events, character growth, world changes per book)
+- Book 1 Major Events -- turning points (opening, inciting incident, first turning point, midpoint, major reversal, climax, resolution)
+- Book 1 Outline -- detailed structural outline with act breaks
+- Book 1 Chapter List -- 20-30 chapters with POV, location, events, and tone

+Each section appears progressively as it generates.
+A progress bar shows which step is running.
+When all 4 complete, review the output inline -- each section has a "Regenerate" button to redo just that section without losing the others.
+"Save All to Project" stores everything: the series map and events go to Story Bible entries (category: series_planning), the book outline creates an Outline record.

+**Step-by-Step (advanced / mid-revision)**
+Full manual control over each of 6 steps with individual generation, custom user notes per step, and book/chapter selectors for iterating on books 2, 3, etc. The 6 steps are:

+1. Series Map
+2. Major Events (per book)
+3. Book Outline (per book)
+4. Chapter List (per book)
+5. Chapter Briefs (batched 5 chapters at a time)
+6. Scene Breakdown (per chapter)

+Each step feeds the output from all previous steps as context for the next.
+You can select which book/chapter to generate for, add your own notes and constraints, review the output, save it, then proceed.

+**Where results are stored:**
+- Series Map, Major Events, Chapter Lists, Briefs, Scene Breakdowns: Story Bible entries with category `series_planning`
+- Book Outlines: Outline records (same as manually-created outlines on the Outline page)

+**Workflow recommendation:**
+1. Use Quick Start to generate the full Book 1 skeleton
+2. Review each section -- regenerate anything that doesn't fit
+3. Save All to Project
+4. Switch to Step-by-Step mode for Books 2-7 (using the series map from Quick Start as foundation)
+5. Once chapter list is finalized, use Chapter Briefs and Scene Breakdown to plan individual chapters
+6. Move to the Write page to generate prose scene by scene

 ### Outline